NuttyLogic/NuttyLogic.github.io/_posts/2018-06-19-EpigeneticClockExample.md

 example_matrix_df = example_matrix_df.dropna(axis=0)
 ```

-The final step of preprocessing is retrieving the phenotype of interst, age for each sample.
+The final step of pre-processing is retrieving the phenotype of interest, age for each sample.

 ```python